Patients or Patience?

 Patients or Patience?What is the difference between "patients" and "patience"?

 - Patients.
 Patients are people receiving or registered to receive medical treatment.

-- Patience is the capacity to accept or tolerate delay, problems, or suffering without becoming annoyed or anxious.
+- Patience.
+Patience is the capacity to accept or tolerate delay, problems, or suffering without becoming annoyed or anxious.

 - We should be concerned not only about the health of individual patients, but also the health of our entire society.

 - Patients know in a heartbeat if they're getting a clumsy exam.